It is possible to recycle electric toothbrush heads via specialist programs and take back schemes.

 You can do this via schemes such as TerraCycle or through manufacturer take back schemes.

 Recycling brush heads from Oral-B, Sonicare & Colgate

 There are many different electric toothbrush manufacturers.
 The most widely known are Oral-B/Braun/Crest, Philips/Sonicare and Colgate.

 Each one has its own specific toothbrush heads which only fit its electric toothbrushes.

-TerraCycle, a specialist recycling company, works together with brands to provide free recycling programmes for oral care products and packaging (as well as other hard to recycle items).
+TerraCycle, a specialist recycling company, works together with brands to provide free recycling programs for oral care products and packaging (as well as other hard to recycle items).

-TerraCycle rewards collectors with donations to schools, charities and non profit organisations.
+TerraCycle rewards collectors with donations to schools, charities and non profit organizations.

 For an in depth explanation about TerraCycle schemes, see our page about recycling toothbrushes.

 You can take your Colgate toothbrush heads to the participating location for the Colgate TerraCycle scheme.

 Alternatively you can order your own Zero Waste Box and recycle your Colgate toothbrush heads there.